spiffe/spiffe.io/content/docs/latest/spire-helm-charts-hardened-about/identifiers.md

 In some cases you may want to customize your identifiers or add additional ones.

-While you can manage identities using the Kubernetes Custom Resources via https://github.com/spiffe/spire-controller-manager?tab=readme-ov-file#custom-resources directly we do not recommend doing that as it takes care to not misconfigure.

 The chart supports managing the Custom Resources from the charts values file for even easier management.
-We recommend using that mechanism.
+We recommend using values for customization.

+While you can manage identities using the [Kubernetes Custom Resources](https://github.com/spiffe/spire-controller-manager?tab=readme-ov-file#custom-resources) directly, we do not recommend doing that as it takes care to not misconfigure.

 ## Restricting the default SVIDs.